cabalmail/cabal-infra/README.md

     1. Queue a plan in your Terraform Cloud terraform/dns workspace.
     2. When it finishes the plan phase, confirm and apply.
     3. The output will include name servers.
-Update the domain registration for your control domain with these name servers.
+[Update the domain registration](./docs/registrar.md) for your control domain with these name servers.
+Before proceeding to the next step, make sure this change is complete.
     4. The output will also include a zone ID.
 Update the `zone_id` variable for the terraform/infra workspace with this ID.

 3. Run the terraform/cert workspace.